getlantern/autoupdate-server/README.md

 The private key must match the public key set in the autoupdate package configuration.

+## Deploying

+`make production` to deploy the current code to update.getlantern.org.

+To change the rollout rate, i.e., what percentage of valid update requests should get fulfilled, edit `bin/entrypoint.sh` with the appropriate `-r` option, commit the change, and `make production` again.

 ## How to run the autoupdate server

 ```